Accounting firm: Trump financial statements aren’t reliable

 Another bank said it received financial statements in 2014 stating Trump had a net worth of $5.8 billion and liquidity of $302 million.
 A bank official involved in that deal told James’ office that if he were aware of misstatements on Trump’s statement of financial condition, he would have killed the deal.

-James’ investigation and the Manhattan DA’s probe are at least partly related to allegations by Trump’s former personal lawyer, Michael Cohen, that Trump had a history of misrepresenting the value of assets — inflating them in some cases and minimizing them in others to gain favorable loan terms and tax benefits.
+James office said its investigation started after Trump’s former personal lawyer, Michael Cohen, told Congress in 2019 that Trump had a history of misrepresenting the value of assets to gain favorable loan terms and tax benefits.

-Cohen gave copies of three of Trump’s financial statements to the House Committee on Oversight and Reform during his testimony in 2019.
-Cohen said the statements, from 2011, 2012 and 2013, were ones Trump gave to his main lender, Deutsche Bank, to inquire about a loan to buy the NFL’s Buffalo Bills and to Forbes magazine to substantiate his claim to a place on its list of the world’s wealthiest people.
+Cohen gave copies of three of Trump’s financial statements to the House Committee on Oversight and Reform.
+Cohen said Trump gave the statements to Deutsche Bank to inquire about a loan to buy the NFL’s Buffalo Bills and to Forbes magazine to substantiate his claim to a spot on its list of the world’s wealthiest people.

+Cohen served time in federal prison after pleading guilty in 2018 to tax crimes, lying to Congress and campaign finance violations, some of which involved his role in orchestrating payments to two women to keep them from talking about alleged affairs with Trump.

+Trump’s lawyers have portrayed Cohen as having a vendetta against Trump and said in a recent court filing that it “stretches all credibility to believe that” James’ office put “any legitimate stock” in his testimony.

 By MICHAEL R. SISAK